swiss-ai-center/image-groomer/README.md

   or use a recomputed perceptual hash name.

 - **make_sets**: This mode takes source directory containing categories of images and split it into train, validation and test sets.
-Default split sizes are, respectively, 70%, 20% and 10%.
+The split preserves the class balance.
+Default split sizes are, respectively, 80%, 10% and 10%.
   Example source directory:

   ```text
   unsplit_data_dir